CSUMB-SP17-CST438/project2-h2-mloza/README.md

 I finally realized that it was because that I forgot the - at the beginning.

 ## How would you improve it if you had more time?
+I would try to figure out how to only have the login buttons if the client hasn't logged in.
+If they are, then only show their associated logout button.
+But I can't seem to figure it out.